FOREX-Case for steadier euro grows after third week of gains

 Positioning still appears massively weighted towards more gains for the dollar and the running assumption has been that any rally for the euro only allows dollar bulls to take profit and reload in favour of another rush of gains.

 The longer the euro resists another plunge, however, the more temptation there will be to take more of the profit on such positions built up in recent months.
-Helped by the German numbers it was up 0.1 percent at $1.1416.
+Helped by the German numbers it was up 0.25 percent at $1.1430 early on in Europe.

+“Have we got this wrong, I don’t know,” Derrick said.
+“I return to the flow data and what it tells me is that since the announcement of quantitative easing, we have seen inflows to euro zone sovereign paper.”

-The dollar index was roughly steady at 94.138 after hitting a one-week low of 93.979 overnight.
+The dollar index was down marginally at 94.028 after hitting a one-week low of 93.979 overnight.
 The index had reached a two-week peak of 95.115 on Wednesday.

 “The slide showed that dollar/yen had become top-heavy and the market was simply unable to sustain earlier gains,” said Koji Fukaya, president of FPG Securities in Tokyo.